Professional biography.

 Harris County Attorney's Office, Houston, Texas

-Special Assistant County Attorney
+Special Assistant County Attorney for Litigation

 February 2022 - Present